Generating value from real-time feedback

 Successful businesses tend to value the collection and analysis of feedback as a key input towards business improvement and developing customer relationships.
 However, limiting these processes to quarterly – or even monthly – surveys has inherent shortcomings.
 Memory can be unreliable, and even relatively short delays after the customer’s most recent dealings with a business can impact their opinion.
 For instance, a customer opinion may be skewed by a satisfactory product, thereby masking issues they might have encountered with your service.
 In effect, feedback that is not gathered shortly after – or at the time of – a customer’s interaction with your business, could be biased and lacking in objectivity.

-Acting on customer feedback in real time results in higher customer retention
+Acting on real-time feedback results in higher customer retention

-The following quote, from Karl Albrecht and Ron Zemke’s classic 1985 book “Service America in the new Economy” (2), is still relevant today.
+The following quote, from Karl Albrecht and Ron Zemke’s classic 1985 book “Service America in the new Economy”, is still relevant today.

 “Of the customers who register a complaint, between 54% and 70% will do business again with the organization, if their complaint is resolved.
 That figure goes up to a staggering 95% if the customer feels that the complaint was resolved quickly”Service America in the new Economy by Karl Albrecht and Ron Zemke